fb pixel

 2. Drinking alcohol, using tobacco, and other drugs may increase acquiring gingivitis and oral cancer.

-3. Eating disorders can damage tooth enamel, resulting in dietary deficiencies that affect the teeth and purging practices.
+3. Eating disorders can damage tooth enamel, leading to dietary deficiencies that impact the teeth and contribute to purging practices.

-4. Forceful brushing due to compulsion, causing tooth enamel damage.
+4. Forceful brushing due to compulsion can cause damage to tooth enamel.
 Patients with bipolar illness or OCD may brush, floss, and rinse excessively, resulting in gum damage.

-5. Teeth grinding caused by anxiety or extreme stress can wear down, fracture, or destroy your teeth.
+5. Teeth grinding, caused by anxiety or extreme stress, can wear down, fracture, or damage your teeth.

 6. More sensitive to pain; as a result, you’ll develop a fear of seeing the dentist.

-7. Medications for mental illness produce dry mouth, leading to various dental problems.
+7. Medicines for mental illness produce dry mouth, leading to various dental problems.

 Preventive measures